 Key Elements of Successful Transactional Emails

-- Clarity: The purpose of the email should be immediately clear to recipients.
+- Clarity: The email’s purpose should be immediately apparent to recipients.
 Use concise subject lines and straightforward content.
 Avoid overwhelming recipients with too much information or complex designs.
 Focus on delivering the essential details in a clear and concise manner.